 Many supervised computer vision systems expose a fixed label inventory: recognizing a new category generally requires labeled examples and another training step.
 CLIP (Contrastive Language-Image Pre-training) showed that image-text matching at web scale can produce representations that transfer to new text-defined classes without training a new classifier head.[1]
-That unlocked practical open-vocabulary retrieval and provided useful vision features for later generative systems.
+That made practical open-vocabulary retrieval possible and provided useful vision features for later generative systems.

 CLIP jointly trains an image encoder and text encoder to align visual and textual representations in a shared embedding space.
 In the original paper, the vision side was either a ResNet (Residual Network) or a ViT (Vision Transformer), while the text side was a Transformer that produced one representation for each caption.[1]
 The contrastive objective pulls matching pairs together and pushes mismatches apart, which is what makes zero-shot transfer and cross-modal retrieval work.